larrybotha/rust-by-example/14-generics/README.md

   - `as`: `SomeGeneric { value: 5 as i32 }`
   - appending the type: `SomeGeneric { value: 5i32 }`
 - `Eq` and `Copy` are traits that don't implement any functionality
+- an _item_ is a component of a crate, which could be a module, function, type, enum, `use` declaration, etc.